SYusupov/LogicGPT/README.md

 To evaluate the original Mistral 7B **before fine-tuning**, I used Google Colab as it is faster, and the evaluation of both models is possible this way.
 The notebook is available at `evaluation/original_model_evaluation.ipynb`.

 In particular, I evaluated both models on datasets similar to those on which the fine-tuning was done.
 They included science questions from the dataset `sciq`, comments generation for code from `codeXglue`, numerical calculations from `arithmetic`, reading comprehension questions from `mc_taco` and logical reasoning questions from `logiqa`.

-The evaluation metrics were predefined by the framework, with outputs for `codeXglue` evaluated with Smoothed BLEU-4, and the rest of the datasets were evaluated with Accuracy.
+The evaluation metrics were predefined by the framework, with outputs for `codeXglue` evaluated with **Smoothed BLEU-4**, and the rest of the datasets were evaluated with **Accuracy**. `codeXglue` is evaluated with Smoothed BLEU-4 because the output natural language generation so the outputs might not necessarily be the same.
+The metric looks at the usage of n-grams between expected and actual outputs without considering the order between them.
+In contrast, the other tasks are multiple-choice, like in the case of reading comprehension, or have discrete outputs like in the case of arithmetics tasks.

 20 questions per programming language for `codeXglue` and 50 questions per question type for other datasets were asked from the 2 models (not the whole dataset due to time limitations).
 The datasets' results can be seen in the folder `evaluation`.
 They are visualized with the script `evaluation/visualization.ipynb`.

 <p align="center">
  <img src="images/accuracy_results.png" width="700"/>